 It can be enjoyed hot or cold, and requires only instant coffee (yes, really!), sugar, and water.
 Which is why it’s a perfect drink for these long days at home.

-Now for most of us coffee lovers, we most likely don’t have any instant coffee at home.
-Personally, it’s something I have not willingly consumed since college.
+(Though for most of us coffee lovers, we most likely don’t have any instant coffee at home.
+Personally, it’s something I have not willingly consumed since college.)

 How to make Whipped Coffee: An easy tutorial